 Susan directed the UCR Global Studies Program from 2008 to 2016.
 Before coming to UCR she convened the MA in Transnational and Global Media at Goldsmith's College.
 She previously taught at Rice University, Georgetown University, The American University of Paris and the CELSA-Sorbonne.
-In 1992 she founded the Rabat center of the Institut de Recherche sur le Maghreb Contemporain (IRMC- now Centre Jacques Berque), where she was research fellow and director until 1996.
+In 1992 she founded the Institut de Recherche sur le Maghreb Contemporain in Rabat (now the Centre Jacques Berque), where she was research fellow and director until 1996.
 Her awards include grants from the CNRS (France), the British Academy and the US National Endowment for the Arts and a John Simon Guggenheim fellowship.

 - Moving Matters: Paths of Serial Migration.
 Stanford : Stanford University Press, 2013.